-It is not necessary for Paralegals in the other Provinces to become licensed and they work as Paralegals under supervision of Barrister Solicitors.
+It is not necessary for Paralegals in the other Provinces to become licensed and they work as Paralegals under supervision of Barristers and Solicitors.

 Many university courses last for years and for experienced personnel looking to change their careers, this may not be a viable option as they all need to continue their earning potential.
 Qualifying no longer needs to take years for the mature student who wishes to study online.
 This is where our intensive and fully comprehensive online program makes it all possible.
 Students can combine their working experience with our Paralegal Courses, fast track their career and qualify in months.